Tech Brief Video Series – Enterprise Networking

 The connection aims to have a single TCP connection with many sub-flows.
 The two endpoints using MPTCP are synchronized and have connection identifiers for each sub-flow.
 MPTCP starts the same as regular TCP.
 Additional TCP subflow sessions are combined into the existing TCP session if different paths are available.
 The original TCP and other subflow sessions appear as one to the application, and the primary Multipath TCP connection seems like a regular TCP connection.
 Identifying additional paths boils down to the number of IP addresses on the hosts.

 The TCP handshake starts as expected, but within the first SYN is a new MP_CAPABLE option ( value 0x0 ) and a unique connection identifier.
-This allows the client to indicate they want to do MPTCP.
+This allows the client to indicate that they want to do MPTCP.
 At this stage, the application layer creates a standard TCP socket with additional variables telling it intends to do MPTCP.

 If the receiving server end is MP_CAPABLE, it will reply with the SYN/ACK MP_CAPABLE and its connection identifier.
 Once the connection is agreed upon, the client and server will set up the upstate.
 Inside the kernel, a Meta socket is the layer between the application and all the TCP sub-flows.